jfcloutier/karma_system/research_fellowship/search_spaces.md

     * Conjecture: Only CAs high enough in the collective's hierarchy can detect clear fitness trends and discover reliably effective affordances to control these trends
 * Why: To maximize control over fitness while minimizing energy expenditure

+### Causal theory space

+* What: A CA searching for causal theories it can use to successfully
+  * make sense of step-wise changes in its umwelt
+  * and predict future changes to it (spontaneous or from acting on it)
+* Why: To maximize predictive accuracy and minimize theory complexity (Occam's Razor)

+### Belief space

+* What: A CA searching for trends in its latest observations that then become its beliefs
+  * For example, a CA detecting that observed distances are trending down might believe that the agent is approaching an obstacle
+  * A belief is how a CAs has made sense of past observations of its umwelt
+* Why: To detect signals in past observation while minimizing noise

 ### Affordance space

-* What: Looking for how a CA can most effectively impact its own beliefs
+* What: A CA sarching for how it can act to most effectively impact its own beliefs
   * By disrupting unpleasant (fitness-reducing) beliefs and promoting pleasant (fitness-increasing) beliefs
-    * A belief is how a CAs has made sense of observations on its umwelt
 * Why: To increase policy effectiveness and reliability, and minimize misfires

-### Causal theory space

-* What: Looking for causal theories a CA can use to successfully
-  * make sense of past changes in its umwelt
-  * and predict future changes to it (spontaneous or from acting on it)
-* Why: To maximize predictive accuracy and minimize theory complexity (Occam's Razor)